 Imagine snuggling up inside a cosy cottage next to a roaring fire, a glass of red wine in hand while nestled in nature.
 Welcome to winter in South Australia.

 As the temperature drops, South Australia transforms into a winter wonderland with incredible hideaways waiting to be discovered.
-From cosying up in a tiny house in the Adelaide Hills, to sleeping in a bubble under the stars on the Limestone Coast and settling in among some of SA’s best cellar doors, we have your winter vibes sorted with 10 cosy retreats to help you escape the winter chill.
+From cosying up in a tiny house in the Adelaide Hills, to glamping under the stars on the Limestone Coast and settling in among some of SA’s best cellar doors, we have your winter vibes sorted with 12 cosy retreats to help you escape the winter chill.

 Perched above the famed Adelaide Hills wine region, surrounded by breathtaking botanic gardens and overlooking the stunning Piccadilly Valley, you’d never guess Mount Lofty House is just 15 minutes from the Adelaide CBD.
 Snuggle up with a good book in the library, stop in for a warming nightcap in the lounge bar, indulge in a hot stone massage at the day spa or treat yourself to an incredible feast at Hardy’s Verandah Restaurant.
 All the pampering you need to keep the winter blues at bay!

 5. CADOLE AVALON @ THE VINEYARD, MCLAREN VALE